 BIFF occurs over a 3 day period across the City of Boulder.
 This makes for a very tricky Zero Waste plan!
-In 2018, BIFF diverted 83.7 percent of waste by volume.
-Up 2.7 percent from 2017!
+In 2019, BIFF maintained an 84 percent diversion rate while increasing the diversion amount by 25 percent.
 We rely on our Sustainability volunteers to make this happen every year.

 BIFF Green Initiative